Revolution-15/Continuous-Control-Udacity/Report.md

 The goal is to find perfect hyperparameters of the algorithms to have the best performance.
-Also need to explore different DRL algorithms.
+Also need to explore different DRL algorithms which can solve the continuous control task.